racz16/WebGL-GLSL-Editor/README.md

 ### Generating preprocessed GLSL source code

-You can generate preprocessed GLSL source code by running a command.
+You can generate preprocessed GLSL source code by running a command or pressing the button on the top-right corner of the editor.
 Only available in the desktop version.

 ![before the preprocessor](res/gif/generate-preprocessed-glsl.gif)